Nothing Personal (TV series)

-Nothing Personal is a television show that airs on Investigation Discovery in the United States, Canada and the United Kingdom, hosted by actor Steve Schirripa.
+Nothing Personal was a television documentary series that presents stories of contract killings.
+Hosted by actor Steve Schirripa, it aired on Investigation Discovery in the United States, Canada and the United Kingdom.
 The show is a crime docudrama series that recounts true stories of contract killings.
 Each episode features a real-life story of a "contract" murder.
 It explains who was involved, how the crime was committed and the background of the killing.

 Nothing Personal has featured episodes about killings with a variety of motives including business disputes, fraud, greed, love and vengeance.